 What To Do When Someone With Bipolar Pushes You Away

-In recent years, the stigma behind mental illness has been slowly but steadily ceasing.
+The stigma behind mental illness has slowly but steadily ceased in recent years.

-More and more people are finding it easier to talk about their experiences of mental health issues.
+More and more people are finding it easier to talk about their experiences with mental health issues.

-This is a great thing for those who suffer from mental illnesses, such as depression or anxiety, because they can now seek help without fear of being judged or ridiculed.
+This is great for those who suffer from mental illnesses, such as depression or anxiety, because they can now seek help without fear of being judged or ridiculed.

 According to a study by the National Alliance on Mental Illness (NAMI), one in five Americans have experienced some form of mental illness.